 By conducting multiple interviews, collecting online accessible data, and setting up different surveys on social media we created the key user personas as possible customers of the future bank app.
 Based on the results of our research, the personas were a millennial student, a sales manager and an entrepreneur.

 The main characters to whom we are creating mobile banking app were generally described as :

 - Discoverers - energetic people who keep up with the current trends and consider traditional banking apps to be complicated and tedious.

 - Lovers of beauty - enthusiasts of good-looking, authentic solutions and modern novelties, eager to maintain their appreciation of beauty in their lives.

-After discovering these values in our customers, we realized that to create best mobile banking app our design had to be:
+After discovering these values in our customers, we realized that to create luxury mobile banking app our design had to be:

 - emotionally engaging,